JFrog CLI Control Manager

 • Binary Execution: tests running both jfcm and jf

-• Network Connectivity: confirms reachability to GitHub API and JFrog releases infra
+• Network Connectivity: confirms reachability to GitHub API and JFrog releases infrastructure

 • Performance and security: includes performance checks and basic security checks (file permissions, suspicious file detection)